 Catch me, and I will catch you.

-If you like what I do, please support me by following me on Instagram @humblegirl1111 or my Facebook page at Nay Towell.
-You can also scroll to the bottom of this page and buy me a coffee.
+If you like what I do, please support me by following me on my Facebook page at Humblegirl.
+You can also scroll to the bottom of this page to subscribe by email.
 Your support helps me to update my blog and talk about God to others.
 Thank you!

 Some of the wise will stumble, so that they may be refined, purified and made spotless until the time of the end, for it will still come at the appointed time.

 Pride goes before destruction, a haughty spirit before a fall.

 If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.

 I was pushed back and about to fall, but the Lord helped me.

 The Lord upholds all who fall and lifts up all who are bowed down.